 My first book, Creating the Market University: How Academic Science Became an Economic Engine, was published in 2012, also by Princeton University Press.
 It received the President’s Book Award from the Social Science History Association, and the Max Weber Award for Distinguished Scholarship and the Pierre Bourdieu Award from the American Sociological Association.

 I received my PhD in Sociology from Berkeley in 2007.
-I am on the executive committee of the Social Science History Association, a council member of ASA’s Organizations, Occupations and Work section, and on the steering committee of SocArXiv.
+I am a consulting editor for the American Journal of Sociology, on the editorial board of the American Sociological Review, and on the steering committee of SocArXiv.